phillipsjs/phillipsjs.github.io/_posts/2018-03-13-the-psychological-representation-of-modality.md

 A good place to start in trying to understand how we represent non-actual possibilities is to consider how we talk about them.
 One intriguing fact is that across an enormous variety of languages, people often use the same term (e.g., English 'can') to make claims that seem to be about physics, as in (1), probability, as in (2), or morality, as in (3).

-	1. Particles can't go faster than the speed of light.
+	(1) Particles can't go faster than the speed of light.

-	2. One can't complete an entire career in research without making a few mistakes.
+	(2) One can't complete an entire career in research without making a few mistakes.

-	3. You can't keep treating your sister that way – look at how upset she is!
+	(3) You can't keep treating your sister that way – look at how upset she is!

 What should we make of this?
 One possibility is that terms like 'can' are surprisingly polysemous across languages.
 However, linguists working in formal semantics have rejected this idea and instead argued that the meaning of all of these different kinds of claims can be captured within a single unifying framework (Kratzer, 2012).
 At a very informal level, you can think about the proposal as involving three key claims.
 The first is that statements involving modal auxiliaries (e.g., 'can', 'must', or 'should') are not concerned so much with the way that things actually are, but are really claims about (mostly non-actual) possibilities.
 The second is that people aren't concerned with *all* possibilities, but rather, only a much smaller subset of them.
-The third is that three things that can shape which subset of possibilities people consider are *physics*, *probability*, and *morality*.
+And the third is that three things that can shape which subset of possibilities people consider are *physics*, *probability*, and *morality*.

-This basic approach can thus make sense of (1), for example, by saying that it is a claim about not just the way that particles have moved thus far, but about all of the possible ways particles might move.
-Importantly though, we are *not* concerning ourselves with possibilities in which the laws of physics are violated, and clearly, excluding those kinds of possibilities, there are no cases of particles going faster than the speed of light.
+To get a sense for this, consider how we might use this to make since of (1), for example.
+The idea is that this is a claim about not just the way that particles have moved thus far, but about all of the possible ways particles might move.
+Importantly though, we are *not* concerning ourselves with possibilities in which the laws of physics are violated, and clearly, once we exclude those kinds of possibilities, there are no cases of particles going faster than the speed of light.

 We can also make sense of (3) in much the same way: It is a claim about not just what has already happened, but a whole range of possibilities involving you interacting with your sister.
-The possibilities we are concerned with here though are not ones in which the rules of *morality* are violated, and obviously, in all of remaining possibilities (where people do only morally good things), there are no cases of you continuing to treat your sister that way.
+The possibilities we are not concerned with in this case, though, are ones in which the rules of *morality* are violated, and obviously, if we ignore those possibilities, there are no cases of you continuing to treat your sister that way.

-Generalizing a bit then, the basic fact we're pointing to is that when we talk about possibilities, we're often concerned with possibilities that conform to what we know about physics, probability, and morality, and simply ignore possibilities that violate these factors.
+Generalizing a bit then, the basic feature we're pointing to is that when we *talk* about possibilities, we're often concerned with possibilities that conform to what we know about physics, probability, and morality, and simply ignore possibilities that violate these factors.

 ### How we think about possibility